BurntSushi/nakala/doc/SCRATCH.md

 This is a "scratch" document that was primarily used during initial development of Nakala.
-It keeps track of higher level constraints that I used to drive the implementation, along with lots of other bits.
-The two different use cases I had in mind driving this were:
+It keeps track of constraints, architecture, design and nasty implementation details that I used while writing the code.
+The two different use cases I had in mind driving everything were:

 * To serve as the name index for imdb-rename, which just needs to index short name strings.
 Notably though, multiple names can be indexed for the same ID.